Mark Penn: 2008 presidential campaign

+Colombia free-trade agreement and resignation

+In April 2008, Penn stepped down from his role as chief strategist for Hillary Clinton's 2008 presidential campaign following reports that he had met with representatives of the Colombian government in his capacity as CEO of Burson-Marsteller.
+The meeting was held to promote congressional passage of the United States–Colombia Free Trade Agreement, a bilateral trade pact that Clinton publicly opposed, leading to criticism regarding a conflict of interest ahead of the Pennsylvania primary.

+Penn issued an apology, describing the meeting as "an error in judgment," while remaining with the campaign as an outside pollster and adviser through his firm Penn, Schoen & Berland.
+The episode drew broader commentary from political analysts regarding the influence of corporate public-relations firms in modern electoral politics; writing in America, journalist Michael Sean Winters characterized Penn's dual corporate and political consulting roles as emblematic of the institutional power and competing client interests within the professional political consulting class.

 Tony Blair campaign for prime minister (2005)

 Penn advised British prime minister Tony Blair and conducted polling during his successful campaign for an unprecedented (for a Labour Party leader) third term in 2005.
 Bill Clinton had recommended Penn's services to Blair when they met at Ronald Reagan's funeral in 2004.
 Penn formulated the concept behind Blair's campaign slogan, "Forward Not Back", and refined it by conducting phone interviews with British swing voters through Penn, Schoen & Berland Associates.
 Blair's Labour Party bested Michael Howard's Conservative Party by 3% in the general parliamentary elections.

 Microtrends

 Penn's 2009 book, Microtrends, written with Kinney Zalesne and published by Hachette, argues that small groups of people can trigger big changes.
 Penn argues that a mere one percent of the American public (3 million people) can create a "microtrend" capable of launching a major business or even a new cultural movement, changing commercial, political and social landscapes.
 From December 2008 to December 2009, Penn and Zalesne authored a regular online column for the Wall Street Journal called "Microtrends".

 The New York Times raised questions about conflicts of interest in Penn's Wall Street Journal column and the rest of his career.
 New York Times reviewer Harry Hurt III described Microtrends as "a diligently researched tome chock-full of counterintuitive facts and findings" and "the perfect bible for a game of not-so-trivial pursuits concerning the hidden sociological truths of modern times...".
 On the other hand, Ezra Klein, writing for In These Times, described the book as "epically awful" and remarked that "If [Penn] is the pinnacle of his profession, then the profession uses numbers as a ruse – a superficial empiricism that obscures garden-variety hackery."